wofferl/proxmox-backup-arm64/README.md

 ## Download pre-built packages
 You can find unoffical debian packages for **Trixie** that are created with the build.sh script and github actions at https://github.com/qemus/proxmox-backup-arm64/releases.

-With the script you can also download all files of the latest **Trixie** release at once
+With the script you can also download all files of the latest **Debian/Trixie** release at once

 **Download and install**